rantsandruse/pytorch_lstm_01intro/README.md

    a.
 I added code to read from an .csv file instead of hard coding the input data inline.

    b.
 I implemented very basic "train" and "test" functions.
-      Training and testing utilities are essential to any machine learning pipelines.
-The "train" function takes in custom data set and custom loss function as arguments, and trains model over a number of epochs.
-The "test" function freezes the gradient with torch.nograd, and outputs the inference scores.

 ### What's next
 In the next tutorial, I will show the how's and why's of training an LSTM tagger in mini-batches.